advanced-js/syllabus/README.md

 impotent nor malevolent.
 Therefore, Superman does not exist*."

+* Watch the tutorial session on conditionals: [Conditionals: Converse, Inverse, and Contrapositive](https://www.youtube.com/watch?v=p9VVi90n_48&index=10&list=PLDDGPdw7e6Ag1EIznZ-m-qXu4XX3A0cIz).
+You should be able to distinguish Converse, Inverse, and Contrapositive forms.

 ## Project Pairing Tips

 * Three people is possible, but two works best